sauravraghuvanshi/azure-docs-powershell/Az/Az.StackHCI/Register-AzStackHCI.md

 ### -ResourceName
 Specifies the resource name of the resource created in Azure.
-If not specified, on-premises cluster name is used.
+If not specified, on-premise cluster name is used.

 ```yaml
 Type: System.String